doomsday-assessment-team/Doomsday-assessment/README.md

 ## Frontend Development
 1. Open the `index.html` file in VS Code using Live Server
 2. Navigate to the `frontend` folder in your terminal
-3. Run `tsc --watch` to automatically transpile TypeScript files during development
+3. Run `npm run watch` to automatically transpile TypeScript files during development

 ## Frontend Deployment
-- Run `tsc` to transpile all TypeScript files to JavaScript before deployment
+- Run `npm run build` to transpile all TypeScript files to JavaScript before deployment

 ## Backend Development
 1. Set up your `.env.development` file (refer to `env.example` for required variables)